Inside Red Bull Pool Drop: How the incredible water skatepark was built

 What kind of materials were involved?
 Could you guess how much the whole thing weighed?

 The course consisted of scaffolding, spruce construction wood, birch plywood and many, many thousands of screws.
-I would think altogether, we used about 250 tonnes of material, a total of 200 tonnes of scaffolding, 50 tonnes of wood delivered in two mega-trailers, and 1.5km of beams, with the longest handrail being a full 17m in length.
+I would think altogether, we used about 250 tons of material, a total of 200 tons of scaffolding, 50 tons of wood delivered in two mega-trailers, and 1.5km of beams, with the longest handrail being a full 17m in length.
 Building the course took 15 days, with just two days for dismantling!

 In these environmentally-aware times, how much of the materials could be salvaged and re-used?